 Keeping your body well hydrated will help to ensure your skin remains youthful and nourished, reducing your risks of wrinkling and dehydration.
 A healthy skin will perform better!

-Moisturizing your skin & avoiding it from drying out will help it cope better with the stretch & loss of mass cycles.
+Moisturizing your skin and avoiding it from drying out will help it cope better with the stretch & loss of mass cycles.

 Regular exercise will help to keep your skin firm and will help to reduce the amount of body fat you carry.
 Light to moderate levels of exercise during pregnancy is recommended too, to help minimize unnecessary weight gain.